jina-ai/finetuner/docs/advanced-topics/advanced-methods.md

 ### SphereFace losses

-The other two loss functions that we support, ArcFace and CosFace, are both variations on the SphereFace loss function.
+SphereFace loss is a loss function that was first forumalted for computer vision and face recognition tasks, Finetuner supports two variations of this loss function, ArcFace and CosFace.
 Instead of attempting to minimise the distance between positive pairs and maximise the distance between negative pairs, the SphereFace loss functions compare each sample with the center of each class and attempts to minimize the *angular distance* between the document and its class centroid, and maximise the angular distance between the document and the centroids of the other classes.